 Another option is wearing specially designed running shoes for triathlons.
 These are designed to let you run barefoot, with no seams inside, so that you can switch from the bike to the run without having to worry about socks.

 Depending on how long the run is and where the aid stations are, you may or may not want to bring a water bottle.
 Of course, you can always use a handheld water bottle, but you might prefer a hydration belt so that it is more comfortable when you run.

-Just figure out what works for you and your hydration needs as well as what you’re realistically going to be able to carry after the swim and the bike portions of the triathlon when you’re super tired and still have to run.
+Just figure out what works for you and your hydration needs.
+What are you realistically going to be able to carry after the swim and the bike portions of the triathlon, when you’re fatigued and still have to run?

 If you don’t want to purchase a lot of gear for your first triathlon, stop here.
 You now know everything that you need to purchase if you don’t already have it.
 However, if you want to see what will make the triathlon more comfortable, read on.